brlebtag/My-Commonplace-Book/Troubleshooting.md

 * Always follows Occam's razor: "The simplest explanation is usually the best one (and correct one)".
 * But also do not forget Sherlock Homes' saying: "When you have eliminated all which is impossible then whatever remains, however improbable, must be the truth".
+* Apply the Copernican principle: Everything is normal and nothing is special or different (until it is not).
 * Work with deadlines: how much time are you going to allocate to test? to analysis the data? to repeat the tests?
 How much more are you going to keep testing?
 * Doubt your yourself, doubt your reasoning, doubt what you're seeing, doubt the others, doubt the status quo, doubt group thinking, doubt the data, doubt the tests, doubt the measurements, doubt everything and everyone.
 * Do **NOT** get attached to your opinions.
 Immediate discard them when they do not fit the data.